ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 ### 4.3 Multi-User Hosted Service

 The prototype is a self-hosted CLI for a single user.
 But the architecture is inherently multi-user: Community Archive is a public database with many users, and the pump logic is user-agnostic.
-The long-term vision is to offer Murmur as a service that anyone on Community Archive can use.
+The long-term vision is to offer Hivesong as a service that anyone on Community Archive can use.

 **Deployment modes:**